-- An employee's salary and compensable hours will be determined based on posted onsite and/or on-calls shifts.
+- Posted Dedicated On-Call Positions are positions in which the job posting includes one or more on-call shifts as regularly-scheduled shifts.
+The posting will indicate the number of hours per week of assigned on-site hours and on-call hours. - An employee's salary and compensable hours will be determined based on posted on-site and/or on-calls shifts.
 Scheduled on-call shifts will be factored as one (1) hour for every two (2) hours of scheduled on-call for the purposes of determining part-time or full-time status and the employee's fixed salary. - The employee's fixed salary will not be reduced because of temporary scheduling changes required by the Employer. - Employees in Posted Dedicated On-Call Positions can earn ATO or extra pay for additional on-call shifts that are beyond their weekly posted on-call hours, at a rate of one (1) hour for two (2) shift hours.
 Employees working in Posted Dedicated On-Call Positions receive no additional compensation or ATO if required to come on-site.
 Shift differential provisions do not apply.